13 Ways to Make Shots Less Stressful for You and Baby

-The very thought of purposely inflicting pain on your innocent little baby is enough to give even a cool-as-a-cuke parent an anxiety attack, so we get where you’re coming from, mama.
-But there are some things you can do to help both of you get through vaccinations as painlessly as possible
+The thought of seeing baby in pain after getting a shot is enough to give even a cool-as-a-cucumber parent an anxiety attack.
+We get it.
+Luckily, there are some things you can do to help both you and baby get through vaccinations as painlessly and stress-free as possible.

-Research the vaccines baby’s getting.
-Once you’ve looked into the shots baby’s receiving and why, you’ll have a firm grasp on just which diseases you’ll be preventing.
-And that may make you more confident and at ease with your decision to have these vaccines done.
+Once you’ve read up on the shots baby is receiving and why, you’ll have a firm grasp on which diseases you’ll be preventing and why getting the vaccine is so important—all of which can make you more confident and at ease with your decision to bring baby in.

-Try to relax.
-It’s true that a baby can sense your energy and anxiety, so take a deep breath, remember why you’re there and talk to baby in a calm and soothing voice.
-Keep it together, mama!
+Babies are sensitive being and can pick up on your energy and anxiety, so take a deep breath, remember why you’re there and talk to baby in a calm and soothing voice.

-Ask for the combo.
 In some cases, several vaccinations can be administered together in one shot.
-If so, you can reduce the number of injections baby gets in one visit by asking for the combination shot.
+If that’s an option, you can reduce the number of injections baby gets in one visit by asking for the combination shot.

-Use the art of distraction.
-This tip will help when baby’s a little older: There’s usually a several-second delay from when the injection happens to when pain sets in.
-During those moments, suddenly applaud and loudly encourage him with a supportive comment, like “You did so great!” or “I love you so much!” or even, “Your body is getting stronger every day!”
-Sometimes babies and kids are so stunned— and proud— that they quickly forget about the discomfort.
+This tip will help when baby’s a little older.
+There’s usually a several-second delay from when the injection happens to when pain sets in.
+During those moments, suddenly applaud and loudly encourage your tot with a supportive comment, like “You did so great!” or “I love you so much!” or even, “Your body is getting stronger every day!”
+Sometimes babies and kids are so stunned— and proud—they quickly forget about the discomfort.
 Some families even sing or play music right after vaccines to take the child’s mind off what’s going on.

-Don’t inject and run.
 Some babies and kids associate going to the pediatrician with the pain of getting shots.
-To get baby used to being at the doctor’s office, stop by sometime when it’s not related to vaccinations.
-Or, after the shots, give him time to calm down and relax.
-That way, he’ll leave feeling more positive thoughts about his doctor.
-And that can make next time less tense.
+To get baby used to being at the doctor’s office, stop by sometime when your child isn’t scheduled to get any vaccines.
+At the very least, after the shots are administered, give your little one time to calm down and relax.
+That way, they’ll leave feeling more positive about the doctor, and that can make next time less tense.